 I can definitely tell you're getting better.

-When you "can tell" something, it means that you know it by experiencing it:
+When you "can tell" something, it means that you know it based on something you saw:

 I can tell that you're lying to me.

 Could you tell I wanted to leave?

 You can leave "that" out in casual conversation, but in formal speaking or in writing you should definitely include it:

 I can definitely tell that you're improving.

 Use "___ can tell ___" to talk about things that someone noticed out on their own.
 Don't use if for things that someone heard from other people.
 In that situation use a phrase like "I heard ___":

 I heard you and Desmond weren't getting along.